LUTZ BUSINESS INSIGHTS

 JESSICA LAGE + TALENT SOURCER

-Jessica Lage is a Talent Sourcer with over two years of recruiting experience.
+Jessica Lage is a Talent Sourcer with over four years of recruiting experience.
 She is responsible for interviewing and placing candidates for Lutz Talent clients.
 Lage focuses on recruiting for the accounting, finance, office administrative and human resource industries.

 AREAS OF FOCUS